iainbullock/tesla-http-proxy-docker/tesla_http_proxy/CLOUDFLARE.md

 [18:05:39] INFO: Starting Tesla HTTP Proxy
 ```
 Proceed with the rest of the setup / configuration as per the standard configuration instructions.

+## Debugging
+If things don't seem to be working as expected, be sure to check the Cloudflared, Nginx, and Tesla HTTP Proxy logs for clues.